Mimieam/simple-react-chrome-extension-starter/README.md

 ### Why?

 The Yeoman [generator-chrome-extension](https://github.com/yeoman/generator-chrome-extension) is simple and great!
 If you dont need React I definitely recommend it.

-  That being said I wanted to use React, I found many boilerplate but they were either too complex, had too many redundancies in the build processe ( building popup, background, etc.. as separate apps) or a non-intuitive file structure.
+That being said I wanted to use React, I found many boilerplate but they were either too complex( lot of extra stuff ), had too many redundancies in the build processe ( building popup, background, etc.. as separate apps) or a non-intuitive file structure.

-### How ?
+### How does it works?

 This Repo is simply an ejected [CRA](https://github.com/facebookincubator/create-react-app) with the slightly modified Yeoman generated chrome extension inside the *public* and some glue in between.

+#### -> Production

+The production build process is fairly straight forward and pretty much works out of the box - the **build** folder is then loaded as an Unpacked Extension in Chrome
+Run `Yarn build`

+#### -> Development

+In Dev mode, the chrome extension will be loading file from the **Webpack-dev-server** at localhost:3000 - If you see nothing displayed that would most likely be because of the server isn't running.

+#### -> Packaging

+  comming up :)

 ```
+├── build/
+├── config/
-├── public
+├── node_modules/
+├── public                         --> Point to this when loading the Unpacked from chrome during development
 │   ├── _locales
 │   │   └── en
 │   │       └── messages.json       --> Modify this